The Artemis II Mission

 Video credit: NASA’s Eyes on the Solar System

-Once Orion reaches perigee a second time (less than an hour before midnight), it will initiate an engine burn from its service module to propel it towards the Moon.
-This burn is known as translunar injection (TLI) which will accelerate the spacecraft onto a free-return trajectory.
+Once Orion reaches perigee a second time, it will initiate an engine burn from its service module to propel it towards the Moon.
+This burn is known as translunar injection (TLI) which will accelerate the spacecraft onto a free-return trajectory (shown above).
 This means the speed and direction will allow Orion to swing around the Moon and back to Earth without the need for additional burns.
-After reaching a top speed of about 38,000 km/h, Orion’s path will primarily follow the gravitational influences of the Earth and Moon, though small course corrections may be made as needed.
+After reaching a top speed of about 38,000 km/h, Orion’s path will primarily follow the gravitational influences of the Earth and Moon, though small course corrections may be made.
 It will take the Orion spacecraft about four days to travel from Earth to the Moon.

 During the four days, the crew will monitor spacecraft systems, gather data on the effects of deep space travel, and perform trajectory correction burns as needed.